rmuegge/covid_england/README.md

 "R - MCMC.R" - R file which will load required libraries, read in the data, and run the functions that were used to obtain the fitted values.
 The code also produces trace plots for the AR(2) model which were used to check the convergence of the algorithm.

+Shapefiles were obtained from the Open Geography Portal by the Office for National Statistics.
+While we used shapefiles from May 2020, they appear to be no longer available but files from December 2020 could be used instead: https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-december-2020-uk-bfc/explore?location=55.340000%2C-3.316939%2C5.28